Located in the Community Development Office, 621 Sheridan Street in the same complex as the QFC and JC Health Dept.

 Port Townsend Plant Clinics are held Mondays 1pm – 4pm, April through the end of September.

-Chimacum Plant Clinics are held at the Chimacum Farmer’s Market, Sundays 10-2 June through mid October.
+Chimacum Plant Clinics are held at the Sunday Chimacum Farmer’s Market during the summer months.

 Do you need answers to your gardening questions?
 Whether it’s an insect pest infestation or an unknown pathogen destroying your beloved plants, certified Master Gardeners are available to answer your questions or provide advice.If you’re unable to make it to Plant Clinic, please email us at email@example.com